 - Periodic signals, which are sampled with at least 2 samples per period, can be unambiguously reconstructed from the frequency spectrum.
-(Nyquist-Shannon Theorem) - In other words, with a DFT one only obtains useful information up to half the sampling frequency. - Antialiasing filters need to be inserted upstream of the sampling in order to suppress unwanted higher spectral information.
+(Nyquist-Shannon Theorem) - In other words, with a DFT one only obtains useful information up to half the sampling frequency. - Antialiasing filters before the sampling suppress usually unwanted higher spectral information.